Course Catalog 2024-2025

 ITL 111 Accelerated Elementary Italian (5 Credits)

 One-semester course designed for students with a background in other foreign languages.
 It covers the material of the yearlong ITL 110Y in one semester.
 Students should enroll in ITL 220 the following semester.
 Does not fulfill the foreign language requirement for Latin honors.
-Course may be taken S/U only by seniors.
-Corequisite: ITL 135 strongly recommended.
+Cannot be taken S/U. Seniors may be granted an exception.
+Concurrent registration in ITL 135 strongly recommended.
 Enrollment limited to 20.

 Fall, Spring